abbyfour/airline-tails/readme.md

 ## examples

-Here are a few examples of the tails you can find in this collection:
+You can browse the whole collection at **[tails.ab4.ca](https://tails.ab4.ca)**, but here are a few examples of the tails you can find in this collection:

 <img src="./src/lufthansa/retro.svg" alt="lufthansa retro tail" width="100" />